Fed's Quarles says some upside risks to U.S. economic outlook

 Quarles took up his position in October and until now has mainly focused his comments on banking supervision in his role as the Fed’s point person on financial regulation.

-The Fed’s preferred measure of inflation has fallen short for nearly six years but recent data has shown signs of an uptick in pricing pressures.
+The Fed’s preferred measure of inflation has been below 2 percent for nearly six years but recent data has shown signs of an uptick in pricing pressures.

-On Friday, the Fed said it expected economic growth to remain steady and saw no serious risks on the horizon that might pause its planned pace of rate rises.
+On Friday, the Fed said it expected economic growth to remain steady and saw no serious risks on the horizon that might pause its planned pace of rate rises despite a recent stock market sell-off and some concerns on inflation.

 Investors have all but priced in another rate increase at the Fed’s next meeting, on March 20-21.
 The central bank currently forecasts two more rate rises after that this year.

-A boost from the Trump administration’s $1.5 trillion in corporate and individual tax cuts passed late December has caused some policymakers to keep an open mind on whether the Fed may need to tighten more aggressively but they have also said it is too early to tell.
+A boost from the Trump administration’s $1.5 trillion in corporate and individual tax cuts passed late December has caused some policymakers to keep an open mind on whether the Fed may need to tighten more aggressively.